-Dr. Spy Dénommé-Welch is a composer, producer, and librettist/playwright of Anishnaabe (Algonquin) identity.
+Dr. Spy Dénommé-Welch is an Anishnaabe-Algonquin multi-disciplinary scholar, composer, librettist/playwright, producer who works in opera and theatre.
 He wrote and co-composed the Dora Mavor Moore-nominated opera Giiwedin.
-Recent credits (as writer and co-composer) include: Contraries: a chamber requiem (2018, premiered at the Royal Conservatory of Music), Sojourn (2017; commissioned by Signal Theatre for the dance opera Bearing); HATE MAIL & Irreconcilable Trolls (2017; premiered at Native Earth’s Aki Studio); Bottlenecked (2017); Victorian Secrets (2014, presented at Native Earth’s Aki Studio); Spin Doctors (2014); Bike Rage (2013).
-He is currently completing his second full-length opera with collaborator, Catherine Magowan.
+Other notable credits as writer and composer include: Contraries: a chamber requiem (2018, premiered at the Royal Conservatory of Music), and Sojourn (2017; commissioned by Signal Theatre for the dance opera Bearing, premiered at Luminato Festival).

-Spy is an Associate Composer with the Canadian Music Centre, a member of the Canadian League of Composers and the Playwrights Guild of Canada, and Associate Professor at Brock University.
+Dr. Dénommé-Welch is Artistic Director of Unsettled Scores, an Associate Composer with the Canadian Music Centre, a member of the Canadian League of Composers and the Playwrights Guild of Canada, and is an Associate Professor in the Faculty of Education at Brock University.